01 of 03

 To finish the knot, insert the needle back into the fabric close to the hole you came out of (almost in the same hole).
 Slowly pull the needle and working thread through the wrapped loops to complete a French knot.Continue to 2 of 3 below.

 Tips for Working Perfect French Knots

-Inserting the needle into the existing hole often results in a knot that's lost to the back side of the fabric when the thread is pulled through.
-Placing the needle close to the original hole - even if it's just a single split fiber away, gives the stitch a bridge of fabric to stand on.
+Inserting the needle into the same hole that the thread comes up often results in a knot that's lost to the back side of the fabric when you pull the thread through.
+Placing the needle close to the original hole—even if it's only a single split fiber away, gives the stitch a bridge of fabric to stand on.

 The tension of the thread around the fabric should not be too loose or too tight.
-The wrapped thread needs to be snug against the needle, but the needle should be able to slide... through the threaded loops smoothly without being forced.
+The wrapped thread needs to be snug against the needle.
+However, the needle should... be able to slide through the threaded loops smoothly.

 Hold the working thread taut as you pull the needle and thread through, as shown above.
 Keeping this tension on the knot helps create consistent French knots every time.
 You may also want to try keeping the tension a little looser as you pull the needle through, then tighten it as the rest of the working thread passes through.